 If you go and lay a long-odds bet in the exchange and the back bet comes in – you can lose some serious money as you will be paying out your stake times the odds of the market you lay against.

 The good odds found in primary betting markets tend to stop when you get to the less popular markets, as the liquidity is low and this is especially relevant on the smaller betting exchanges that only control around 2-3% of the betting exchange market.

 If you’re into arbitrage betting between exchanges, spotting differences in the odds prices offered, this is extremely difficult to do and most cases will result in a very little reward for painstaking effort.

 Regulation and Financial Security

-As with all bookmakers reviewed by our team, they are very respectful of the local authorities and the law within the territories they operate within.
-There is no reason to question the legitimacy of any of the four betting exchanges we have outlined for you in this review.
-All have independent regulators, such as IBAS, that can be contacted in order to settle disputes or contested winnings with the bookmaker.
-They have the authority to overrule the decision of the betting operators if they believe the customer has been mistreated.
+Additionally, each has an independent regulator, such as IBAS, that can be contacted in order to settle disputes or contested winnings with the bookmaker.
+These organisations have the authority to overrule the decision of the betting operators if they believe the customer has been mistreated.